Lyaaaaaaaaaaaaaaa/Project_Kanban/README.md

 This project is a lightweight user-friendly desktop software to create and manage basic [kanbans boards](#https://en.wikipedia.org/wiki/Kanban) for your personal use.

-- Create your kanban in one click.
+- [x] Create your kanban in one click.
-- Create your columns.
+- [ ] Create your columns. *Not connected with the interface*
-- Create your cards.
+- [ ] Create your cards. *Not connected with the interface*
-- Drag and drop your cards from one column to another.
+- [ ] Drag and drop your cards from one column to another. *Not connected with the interface*
-- Auto save on your computer.
+- [ ] Auto save on your computer. *Not connected with the interface*
-- No account.
+- [x] No account.
-- self-sufficient (It only needs GTK, no internet or other softwares needed).
+- [x] self-sufficient (It only needs GTK, no internet or other softwares needed).

 ## Why is this project useful?